Psychiatry Residency Curriculum

 This educational experience provides residents with firsthand clinical experience in providing longer-term psychodynamic psychotherapy, time-limited psychotherapy, cognitive-behavioral therapy, and long-term supportive therapy and medical psychiatric follow-up of patients with chronic mental illnesses.

-Residents spend one day a week at the VA Pittsburgh Healthcare System, providing outpatient treatment for patients with PTSD, schizophrenia, and/or mood disorders.
+Residents may spend one day a week at the VA Pittsburgh Healthcare System, providing outpatient treatment for patients with PTSD, schizophrenia, and/or mood disorders.
 Residents also gain practical clinical experience with group, family and couples therapies during this year.
-They will also provide longer-term dynamic therapy, under supervision of a psychoanalyst, through the low-fee dynamic therapy clinic.
-There is also opportunity to provide brief psychodynamic therapy at a local college outpatient service.
+They can also provide longer-term dynamic therapy, under supervision of a psychoanalyst, through the low-fee dynamic therapy clinic.
 While rotating through the Outpatient Psychiatry Program, residents participate in all ongoing educational and academic activities while providing clinical care under close faculty supervision.

 Child and Adolescent Psychiatry